day8/re-frame/docs/on-dynamics.md

 ## On Dynamics

-Scientists and engineers study many fields which include the word "Dynamics", and when they do, they observe how a system develops or changes over time/space and at the causes of those changes.
+When a field includes word "Dynamics" in its name, you know the scientist and engineers are observing how systems develop or change over time/space, and modelling the causes of those changes.
 Think of Hydrodynamics, Thermodynamics and Social Dynamics.

 A Web App is a "sequential process".
-Over time, a sequential process will shift from one `State` to another, and consequently, often from one behaviour to another.
+Over time, they will shift from one `State` to another, and consequently, often from one behaviour to another.
 The "Dynamics" of such a system involve the interaction of `Computation` and `State`, across time.

 `State` is effectively congealed time -  history materialised - and it is accreted by rounds of `Computation`.
 However, it isn't all one way.
-Although `Computation` creates the `State`, it is itself controlled by that `State` because, for example, predicates on `State` determine which branches of `Computation` are executed.
+Although `Computation` creates `State`, it is itself controlled by that `State` - predicates on `State` determine which branches of `Computation` are executed.
 So, there's a feedback loop between the two.

-Egads, did someone just say feedback loop?
+Oh, have mercy on us, did someone just say feedback loop?

 For a programmer attempting a mental simulation of such a process, there can be a lot to juggle, putting them near the limits of their cognitive budget.